Bleaching Dark Hair at Home: How to Go Light With Less Damage

 Patience is a virtue.

 Bleaching dark hair will require the strongest combo on the market, and this is it.
-To be specific, keep an eye out for 30 volume peroxide and add that kit to your cart.
-And a word to the wise, if you think that 40 volume will bleach your hair faster so you don’t have to set aside as many days to get lighter, think again: If you try bleaching your full head of hair with 40 volume, it’s very likely that you could burn your scalp.
+To be specific, keep an eye out for 30 volume peroxide.
+And a word to the wise, if you think that 40 volume will bleach your hair faster so you don’t have to set aside as many days to get lighter, think again.
+If you try bleaching your full head of hair with 40 volume, it’s very likely that you could burn your scalp.
 Patience is a virtue!

-As with all hair dying processes, make sure you check the product on one strand of hair before applying it onto your whole head.
-To get the most accurate bleaching results, dab the formula onto your strand and set a timer for five minutes.
+As with all hair dyeing processes, make sure you check the product on one strand of hair before applying it to your whole head.
+To get the most accurate bleaching results, set a timer for five minutes.
 Check your strand whenever the timer buzzes and repeat until your desired blonde is achieved.

 Section your hair into three to five parts.
 Bleaching hair section by section allows your strands to be fully saturated so your entire head will be evenly dyed, instead of some sections being splotchy or muddy.

 Bleach is some harsh stuff!
 Make sure to wear clothes that you don’t mind getting ruined, and always do it in a well-ventilated area.
-It’s also a good idea to use petroleum jelly to protect your forehead, ears and neck to create a barrier between your skin and the bleach, which can help lessen irritation and color staining.
+It’s also a good idea to use petroleum jelly to protect your forehead, ears, and neck to create a barrier between your skin and the bleach.